cucumber/docs/content/gherkin/step-organization.md

 * Increased scalablility with reusable steps.
 * Easier to understand tests.

-You can handle other behaviours like *validating a webpage, clicking a button, etc* the same way.
+You can handle other behaviours, like *validating a webpage, clicking a button, etc.*, the same way.

 We suggest taking a look at the [Factory Design Pattern] (https://refactoring.guru/design-patterns/factory-method) as well.
 Also, using [Data Tables](/cucumber/api/#data-tables) for providing inputs to steps helps increase maintainability and understandability.